 My all-time favorite post to write and share has been my “35+ Free Things to Do at the Beach with Toddlers and Young Kids“!
 And why not?
 Beach, family time, vacation, free fun–of course I loved it!
 But that post unfairly left out the littlest of travelers–babies.
 Babies should have fun at the beach, too!

 We live in a landlocked part of the country, so (unfortunately) we’re not able to visit the beach every weekend.
-However, we’ve thoroughly enjoyed taking our babies (which I define as children under 18 months) to beaches in Florida, Mexico, Bermuda, California, and Jamaica.
+However, we’ve thoroughly enjoyed taking our babies (which I define as children under 18 months) to beaches in Florida, Mexico, Bermuda, California, Indiana (yes, there’s a beach in Indiana!), Jamaica, and Puerto Rico.

 Here’s what we’ve learned.
 (Affiliate links included for your convenience.)